NC State Extension Publications

 • ⅛ tsp. cayenne pepper

-• 1 15-oz. can no-salt-added black beans, drained and rinsed
+• 1 15 oz. can no-salt-added black beans, rinsed and drained

-Dice potatoes into ¼-inch pieces.
+Dice potatoes into 1/4-inch pieces.
 Chop kale.
 Heat oil in a large skillet over medium heat.
 Add garlic and onions; cook 2 to 3 minutes until just starting to brown.
-Add diced potatoes, chili, salt, and pepper to skillet, cover with lid and cook 8 to 10 minutes, stirring occasionally.
+Add to the skillet diced potatoes, chili powder, salt, and pepper; cover with lid and cook for 8 to 10 minutes, stirring occasionally.
 Add chopped kale and black beans.
 Cook about 3 to 5 more minutes, stirring gently.
 Serve with Greek yogurt.

 Kale with Raisins